hansake/Z180_Computer/README.md

 PLD programmer: [hansake/PLD_programmer: GAL/PLD programmer used to program Atmel ATF22V10 and ATF16V8.](https://github.com/hansake/PLD_programmer).

 A manual reset connector is available.
 The design is a bit peculiar as reset is made when the reset switch opens, this is to make use of the
-MCP130 supervisory circuit to create a stable reset when the supply voltage is out of bounds or the reset switch is opened.
+MCP130 supervisory circuit to create a stable reset when the supply voltage is out of bounds or the reset switch is pressed.

 The interfaces include two RS-232 ports, two SPI interfaces to use with SD cards.
 A SD Card Adapter is needed as an interface between SPI and the SD cards.